hhanzo1/check-vpn-tunnel/README.md

 # About
-Check if the VPN tunnel at home in pfsense is up and alert when it's down.
+Check if the VPN tunnel at a local pfsense is UP and **alert** when it's DOWN.

 # Getting Started
 ## Prerequisites